Ramotion/fluid-slider/README.md

 ## Animation Performance

 This control is designed to use device CPU resources with care.
-The fluid-style animation will be disabled when low power mode is enabled or the system is under highload.
+The fluid-style animation will be disabled when low power mode is enabled or the system is under heavy load.